 The fair value of each restricted share award is based on the fair value of the Parent Company's shares, less any applicable purchase price.
 The fair value of each share option award is estimated using the Black-Scholes option-pricing model which requires inputs based on certain subjective assumptions, including the fair value of shares, the expected share price volatility, the expected term of the award, the risk-free interest rate and expected dividends.
-Previously, due to a lack of company-specific historical volatility data, the Company's expected volatility was calculated based on reported volatility data for a representative group of publicly traded companies for which historical information was available.
-The historical volatility was calculated based on a period of time commensurate with the assumption used for the expected term.
-During 2022, the Company began to estimate its volatility by using a blend of its stock price history for the length of time it has market data for its shares and the historical volatility of similar public companies for the expected term of each grant.
+The Company estimates its volatility by using a blend of its stock price history for the length of time it has market data for its shares and the historical volatility of similar public companies for the expected term of each grant.
 The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own share price becomes available.